harrygturner/arkera-challenge/README.md

 ### Framework Used

-The application is written in the Javascript framework, React.js.
+The application is written in the Javascript using React.js.

 ### Running Locally